 The Support Division is the second largest Division of the Police Department.
 The Director of Support Services is Capt.
 David Pauluhn, an agency member for over twenty years and a graduate of the FBI National Academy.

-The Support Division consists of the following units; Clerical Unit, Community Services, Facility Maintenance, and Health & Rabies.
+The Support Division consists of the following units; Records Unit, Community Services, Facility Maintenance, and Health & Rabies.

 The Community Services Unit (CSU) is designed to help the Police Department better relate to the community.
 The CSU officers teach DARE classes and provide police resources in all our local elementary schools, teach Safety Town programs to younger children during the summer, and assist in many other services to the community.
 The CSU also organizes the annual Community Services Golf Tournament.
 The Overland Police Department is involved in several other community programs to improve the quality of life of our residents.

 The Records Unit of the police department is staffed with several highly skilled employees.
 They have the responsibility for the police record room, electronic and microfilm record storage, addressing citizen requests for police reports and providing general information to the public.
 These employees provide the backbone of our police record system and office support.

 The Facility Maintenance staff of the police department have the responsibility for first-line maintenance of the police department buildings.
 The staff does an outstanding job caring for the 14,000 plus sq. feet of the main police building which is used around the clock.
 They also maintain the police department firing range and the western police sub station, located at 2500 Ashby Road, Building "D" (near Wild Acres Park).